Derek-Ashmore/moneta/README.md

 ## Deployments
 Moneta comes with sample deployments for Dropwizard, Spring Boot, and a Web (war) deployment.

+## Sample Request URL examples
+These examples 'assume' a configured topic of Customer
+* /moneta/topics
+--  Provides a list of *topics* available to display.
+In this case, *Customer* is one of them.
+* /moneta/topic/customers?startRow=5&maxRows=25
+--  Lists customers starting with 5th and proceeding for a maxiumum of 25 entries
+* /moneta/topic/customer/111-222-333
+--  Lists detail for customer with id 111-222-333

+All results are returned in a JSon format.

 ## Supported Databases
 * HsqlDB